DoctorKhan/The-Social-Game-Book/src/40_part/280_the_unsolved_mystery.md

 Here's what I realized: The problem isn't technology itself—it's that Engine protocols have invaded Family spaces.
 But what if we could use technology to create a hard separation, allowing each to thrive in its proper domain?

 AI is the ultimate Clockmaker tool.
-Its proper function isn't to replace human judgment, but to build supportive scaffolding for human Gardens to grow.
+Its proper function lies in building supportive scaffolding for human Gardens to grow, rather than replacing human judgment.

 **AI Manages the Engine Sphere:**